dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/02_string_format.md

   they only will if they are locale-oblivious (which may not be obvious in case of common strings like `Jan`, `Feb`, etc) and concern the entities that we already have (for example, no week-based dates or quarters of year).
+* *Is a poor conceptual fit for the modern understanding of localized formatting.
+Even if we only use it for non-localized formatting, the existing body of knowledge may confuse people.*

 printf-style format strings
 ---------------------------